Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

 \subsection{$Y$-blow ups of $X$}

 In this section we assume that $f$ is affine.
 Then we will show that there exists a large family of projective $Y$-modifications of $X$ having good functorial properties.
 Using these morphisms we will be able to describe the set $\Val_Y(X)$ very concretely.
+Since the results of \S\ref{blowupsec} are inspired in part by Raynaud's theory of formal models, we will sometimes indicate similarity between our results and Raynaud's theory by referencing to \cite{BL}.

-\begin{defin} A $Y$-modification $g_i:X_i\to X$ is called a {\em $Y$-blow up of $X$} if there exists a $g_i$-ample $\calO_{X_i}$-module $\calL$ provided with a homomorphism $\ve:\calO_{X_i}\to\calL$ such that $f_i^*(\ve):\calO_{Y,y}\toisom f_i^*(\calL)$.
+\begin{defin} A $Y$-modification $g_i:X_i\to X$ is called a {\em $Y$-blow up of $X$} if there exists a $g_i$-ample $\calO_{X_i}$-module $\calL$ provided with a homomorphism $\ve:\calO_{X_i}\to\calL$ such that $f_i^*(\ve):\calO_Y\toisom f_i^*(\calL)$.
 We call $\ve$ a {\em $Y$-trivialization} of $\calL$; actually it is a section of $\calL$ that is invertible on the image of $Y$. \end{defin}

 It will be more convenient to say $X$-ample instead of $g_i$-ample in the sequel.

 \begin{lem} The $Y$-blow ups satisfy the following properties.